 The clients made an early selection for the bath vanity combo, so Shirey Home Pro ordered and stored it safely until the space was ready.
 We installed the client-selected tile on the kitchen backsplash and shower walls.
 The last finish to be installed was the glass for the shower.

+All in all, the project was a success!
+The result, the ADU looked was functional and beautiful.
 If you would like to schedule a visit to your home to discuss adding an ADU to your property, don’t hesitate to get in touch with us.